Agency workers

 Under the Agency Workers Regulations (AWR), you are also allowed to use any shared facilities (for example, a staff canteen or childcare) from the first day you work in an assigned location.
 After 12 weeks’ continuous employment in the same role, you should get the same terms and conditions as permanent employees, including pay, working time, rest periods, night work, breaks and annual leave.

-You can find out more about the AWR on GOV.UK.
+You can find out more about the Agency Workers Regulations on GOV.UK.
 There are rules in place that aim to stop businesses from no longer using agency workers as they get near 12 weeks of continuous work.
-If you think you have been unfairly treated, you should contact ACAS on 0300 123 1100 (Text Relay 18001 0300 123 1100).
+If you think you have been unfairly treated, you should contact Acas on 0300 123 1100 (Text Relay 18001 0300 123 1100).
 There used to be an exemption from the 12-week rule where the agency worker was on a 'pay between assignments' contract, however from April 2020 this is no longer allowed.

 Paperwork you should receive

-If you are taken on by a temping agency on or after 6 April 2020, you will be entitled to a written statement of employment particulars on or before your first day.
-In addition, since 6 April 2020, agencies are required to provide new agency workers with a document known as a key information document prior to signing them up.
-This is intended to help you understand how much you will be paid (once all the fees and deductions in the supply chain have been taken into account) and by whom (for example, an umbrella company) - so that you can make an informed decision about whether to take the work.
-You can find more information on GOV.UK
+If you are taken on by a temping agency you will be entitled to a written statement of employment particulars on or before your first day.
+In addition, agencies are required to provide new agency workers with a document known as a key information document prior to signing them up.
+This is intended to help you understand how much you will be paid (once all the fees and deductions in the supply chain have been taken into account) and by whom (for example, an umbrella company) – so that you can make an informed decision about whether to take the work.
+There is basic guidance on key information documents on GOV.UK.
+You can also find more detailed information on GOV.UK.

 Problems with agencies